aharring/PFORCS-problem-sheet/README.md

 	 that uses human-readable text to store and transmit data objects consisting of attribute–value pairs and array data types (or any other serializable value.
 	 2. How to read a json url & assign it to a python object
 	 3. How to parse the python object to access the data I wanted
-	 4. VSCode will read a json file and show you the structure in an eye readable format

 Resources :
 	1. Google - to find a json formatting command (jq)